Thermodynamics of Quantum Isolated Horizons with model Hamiltonians: Thermodynamic Analysis with the Hamiltonian

 {\it Choosing the coefficients :} Just for the moment if we go back to the general single puncture energy spectrum given by eq.(\ref{ej}), one can argue that the coefficients must decrease with increasing $m$ so as to make the energy spectrum convergent.
 But, most importantly, we must get rid of the parameter governing the single puncture energy spectrum from appearing in the expression of the temperature in eq.(\ref{sintemp}).
-Hence, from this power law analysis we have a good reason to choose $\n_m=\n 4^{-m}\Gamma(m+2)^{-1}$, $\n$ is a scaling constant of the energy spectrum.
-As a result the temperature in eq.(\ref{tempo}) is now given by \ba T= \f{1}{2}\n\lp\left[\f{2\pi\g}{\lm}\right]^m \ea which, for the BHAL to be valid i.e. for $\lm=2\pi\g$, reduces to \ba T=\f{1}{2}\n\lp \ea That the choice of the coefficients is appropriate can be understood from the fact that the temperature is now independent of the single puncture energy spectrum of the QIH.
-Also, the fact that ambiguous parameter $\n$ enters the expression for temperature is perfectly consistent with the scaling ambiguity manifested by the surface gravity(which is related to temperature) in the first law of the classical IH resulting from the time evolution ambiguity of the classical phase space \cite{ih3}.
+Hence, from this power law analysis we have a good reason to choose $\n_m=\n\Gamma(3,\sqrt 3\pi\g)/ 4^{m}\Gamma\(n+2~,~\sqrt 3\pi\g\)$, $\n$ is a scaling constant of the energy spectrum.
+As a result the temperature in eq.(\ref{tempo}) is now given by \ba T= \n\lp\left[\f{2\pi\g}{\lm}\right]^m \ea which, for the BHAL to be valid i.e. for $\g=\lm/2\pi$, reduces to \ba T=\n\lp \ea That the choice of the coefficients is appropriate can be understood from the fact that the temperature is now independent of the single puncture energy spectrum of the QIH.